-Tipping isn’t common practise in Thailand.
+Tipping in Thailand isn’t common practice.
 If you observe the locals you’ll rarely see them tip in a restaurant, for example.
-On the other hand, small tokens of appreciation for top notch service will be much appreciated.
+On the other hand, small tokens of appreciation for top-notch service will be much appreciated.
 You’ll also notice in touristy places that tips are expected and 10% is added to your overall bill, so don’t be too surprised by this.

 Tourist guides appreciate tips to supplement their wages.
 As a rough guide, around $10 per day would be about right for a good job, perhaps more for something special or if you are a larger group or family.